KarynaMisnik/Linux-notes/README.md

 ❓ What is POSIX?

-POSIX (Portable Operating System Interface) is a set of standards defined by IEEE.
+**POSIX (Portable Operating System Interface)** is a set of standards defined by IEEE.

 <ins>Its goal:</ins> make programs portable across different UNIX-like operating systems.

 POSIX defines:

-🔹 APIs (system calls)
+🔹 APIs (system calls);

-🔹 Command-line shells and utilities
+🔹 Command-line shells and utilities;

-🔹 File system behavior, process control, signals, etc.
+🔹 File system behavior, process control, signals, etc.;

 > POSIX is the IEEE standard that defines a portable UNIX interface.